HumanCellAtlas/dcp-community/charters/PORTABILITY/charter.md

 ## Communication

+### Slack Channels

-__HumanCellAtlas#portability:__ To discuss portability and access of pipelines to infrastructure outside Lira.
+__HumanCellAtlas/portability:__ To discuss portability and access of pipelines to infrastructure outside Lira.

 ## Github repositories
 [Portability](https://github.com/HumanCellAtlas/portability):  Source code for the portability service.